-For the year 1253 the name of Serlo de Berewby appears in the Register of the Archdiocese of York.
+For the 1253 the of Serlo de vear name Berewby appears in the Register of the Archdiocese of York.
 A Latin text indicates that this Berewby is part of a group of men, along with his brother Micael and the Folifet brothers and Thomas Berewyk, who are invited to treat their wives honour and according to their strength; if they failed, they will each have to pay a fine of ten marks to the archbishopric.
 We also have found Ralph de Berghby in 1303, William de Berghby in 1346, William de Berroby in 1391 and subsequently a lineage of Barrobys which continues to the present day.
-But, this does not prevent us from thinking that the Guisborough Berubys could have the same origin as those from Northamptonshire, which I already have gualified as the line of Daventry, and of West Yorkshire, the line of the vicinity of Leeds, which I also call the line of Lavsencrofte.
+But, this does not prevent us from thinking that the Guisborough Berubys could have the same origin as those from Northamptonshire, which I already have qualified as the line of Daventry, and of West Yorkshire, the line of the vicinity of Leeds, which I also call the line of Laysencrofte.
 In issue 2 of volume 25 of the LMB he had in fact mentioned the descendants of William de Beruby, the founder of a coal mine in Shippen in 1262.
 We were asking ourselves the same question because he was married to a Walcote, another Anglo-Norman name coming from central England, the Midlands.

-&lt;sup>17 This name resembles that of Breivik corresponding to the author of the massacre of young people committed in 2011 on
+&lt;sup>17 This name resembles that of Breivik corresponding to the author of the massacre of young people committed in 2011 on the Island of Utøya in Norway.
+This indicates the presence of Norwegian names in Yorkshire.